ericpungholee/SUGGI-AI/README.md

 3. **Lost context** - AI doesn't know about your other documents
 4. **Fragmented experience** - Everything is separate, nothing works together

-So I built SSUGI to solve these problems:
+So I built SUGGI-AI to solve these problems:

 - **Proper home dashboard** - See all your documents at a glance
 - **Unified interface** - Write, chat with AI, and reference docs all in one place